10293 STATE ROUTE 134 SOUTH, MARTINESVILLE , OHIO 45146

 Cellar of the Mansion House

 The cellar’s exterior entrance is located off the rear deck near the kitchen, and across from the original well.
 The entire 4 room cellar has brick foundation walls and herringbone brick floors The use of brick for the foundation walls was a English tradition.
 It was extravagant and rarely used in America.
 Another interesting feature is that two of these cellar work rooms originally had plastered walls and plastered ceilings.
-Implying they were not simply for storage of wine and spirits or other expensive commodities.
-The census indicates the Turner family had servants living in the household in 1860.
+The 1860 Census indicates the Turner Family had servants living in the home.
 It is possible one of the plastered rooms was utilized as Servants Quarters.
 The cellar is not restored and is in original condition. approximately 1200 sq./ft.

 Brick Summer Kitchen